Plant-Based Knitting Yarns: What to Choose, and Where to Buy

 Despite the image often given, keep balls of wool away from cats and kittens, as they are choking and tangling hazards.

-Which plant based yarn is right for your project?
+Which plant based yarn is right for you?

-That’s not bad.
-It just means you pick fibre based on the job.
+Plant-based knitting yarns don’t ‘bounce’ like wool, it just means they work differently.
 Cotton holds shape and handles heat.
 Linen keeps you cool and gets softer over time.
 Bamboo can feel silky but may split.
 Blends are common because they balance the weak spots.

 Soy yarn, sometimes sold as ‘tofu yarn’ is generally made from soy protein by-products.
 It often feels silky and soft, and it can give a gentle sheen without feeling slippery like some synthetics.

 Seacell is a cellulose fibre that includes seaweed.
-You’ll often find it blended with cotton or wool alternatives.
+You’ll often find it blended with cotton.
 It tends to feel smooth and cool, with a tidy stitch look.

 Bamboo knitting needles have a slight grip.
 That helps when yarn feels slippery, like bamboo viscose, soy, or smooth cotton.
-They also feel warm in the hands, and they’re quieter than metal, which some people love for evening knitting.
+They also feel warm in the hands, and they’re quieter than .

 On the other hand, bamboo needles can slow you down if you knit tightly.
 Tips can wear over time, and very splitty yarn may snag.